 To participate, people will wear their sunglasses where they normally wouldn't on Migraine Solidarity Day, June 21, even indoors when possible!
 They prove it by posting photos on social media with the hashtag #ShadesForMigraine.
-Instructions are on the Media Page.
+Learn more on their website.

 Shed some light on National Migraine & Headache Awareness Month

 Need your help NOW for June 2018 launch